 Here in New Orleans, we like our traditions like we like our red beans.
 Each holiday, party and special occasion has tradition woven into every aspect.
-And a wedding in New Orleans is no different, from the food to the second line.
+A wedding in New Orleans is no different, from the food to the second line.

 A true New Orleans wedding tradition is that of the cake pull.
 Cake pulls can be traced back to the Victorian Era tradition of “ribbon pulling.”
 Ribbon pulling consisted of a bride placing a charm at the end of a ribbon and having the ribbons placed in her wedding cake.
 Each charm represented the good luck and good fortune that the bride wished on all of her friends.